ayi1010/JWD-final-project/README.md

 This is a simple to-do task manager built for the Generation Australia JWD final project.
 This application utilise many components/classes from the [Bootstrap Library.](https://getbootstrap.com/docs/5.1/getting-started/introduction/)

+You can see the website by clicking [here.](https://ayi1010.github.io/jwd-final-project/)

 <h3>Wireframe</h3>
 Wireframes were created in [Figma](https://figma.com) to illustrate what the task manager could look like.
 Wireframes for both a mobile and desktop version were created to ensure the application is mobile responsive.